Measurements and Descriptions

 The first images that come to mind for me involve cars, trains, and rocket ships.
-When you think about the hobby of model-making, what you have is an activity where you take [something] (like a car, train, or rocket) and create [something else] (the model) that represents the original.
+When you think about the hobby of model-making, what you have is an activity where you take something and create something else that represents the original.

 Let’s keep that word: represent

 Another image that comes to mind is a person who is a model.
 You think about the man or woman walking down the runway, showing off what a particular designer’s outfit should look like on an “ideal” person.

 The world is complicated.
 Sometimes, in order to shut out the noise, we create something that portrays the general concept of something that would otherwise be difficult to understand.

 General concept is the last word we’ll keep for now.

 A model is a representation of data that portrays its general concept(s), in a way that is ideal for understanding the patterns and information that the data contains.